itsGavinLiu/Java/AdvancedJava/Day 12.md

 ### 3.2 TCP/IP Model
 The OSI Model we just looked at is just a reference/logical model.
 It was designed to describe the functions of the communication system by dividing the communication procedure into smaller and simpler components.
 But when we talk about the TCP/IP model, it was designed and developed by Department of Defense (DoD) in 1960s and is based on standard protocols.
 It stands for Transmission Control Protocol/Internet Protocol.
 The TCP/IP model is a concise version of the OSI model.
 It contains four layers:
 - Process/Application Layer
+  - This layer performs the functions of top three layers of the OSI model: Application, Presentation and Session Layer.
+It is responsible for node-to-node communication and controls user-interface specifications.
+Some of the protocols present in this layer are: HTTP, HTTPS, FTP, SSH, NTP......
 - Host-to-Host/Transport Layer
+  - This layer is analogous to the transport layer of the OSI model.
+It is responsible for end-to-end communication and error-free delivery of data.
+It shields the upper-layer applications from the complexities of data.
 - Internet Layer
+  - This layer parallels the functions of OSI’s Network layer.
+It defines the protocols which are responsible for logical transmission of data over the entire network.
 - Network Access/Link Layer
+  - This layer corresponds to the combination of Data Link Layer and Physical Layer of the OSI model.
+It looks out for hardware addressing and the protocols present in this layer allows for the physical transmission of data.